p-fassbender/tech-blog/README.md

-# Tech Blog
+# The Tech Blog

-The aim of this project was to
+The aim of this project was to build a CMS-style blog site so that I can publish articles, blog posts, and my thoughts and opinions about tech.

 ## Table of Contents
 [Technologies Used](#technologies-used) <br>